immersive-web/webxr/explainer.md

 ### Main render loop

-WebVR provides information about the current frame to be rendered via the [`VRRenderingFrame`] object which developers must examine each frame.
+WebVR provides information about the current frame to be rendered via the [`VRPresentationFrame`] object which developers must examine each frame.
 The [`VRDevicePose`](https://w3c.github.io/webvr/#interface-vrdevicepose) contains the informaton about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
 To present new frames, developers must use `VRSession.requestVRPresentationFrame()`.
 When the promise fulfills, it returns fresh rendering data that must be used to draw into the `VRWebGLLayer.framebuffer` during the callback.
 The VR device will continue presenting the `VRWebGLLayer` framebuffer, regardless of whether or not the callback has been requested.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.